scikit-learn-contrib/imbalanced-learn/README.md

 ### Installation

-UnbalancedDataset is not currently available on the PyPi's reporitories, however you can install it via `pip`:
+imbalanced-learn is not currently available on the PyPi's reporitories, however you can install it via `pip`:

     pip install git+https://github.com/fmfn/UnbalancedDataset